NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/autotuning_gemm.rst

 ``reports`` holds one timing table per case (each configuration's measured time, fastest first) so user can use this to decide what's their favorite configuration, and ``recommended`` ranks configurations by how many cases accepted them within each input case's top ``accept_percentile`` configurations.

-The heruistic behind is simple.
+The heuristic behind this is simple.
 You don't want a configuration that is the fastest for one case but slow for others, and a configuration that is consistently good among all these representative cases is more likely to be the preferred choice in general (even if it's never the best for any of those cases).

 Note: about ``workspace_count``, this is the parameter that is crucial to ensure the benchmarking is accurate in terms of memory bandwidth.
 This means ``autotune_suite`` will allocate a workspace of size ``workspace_count`` copies of input arguments using ``make_arguments`` you pass, and it will cycle through these workspaces ``warmup_iterations`` + ``iterations`` times.
 To let the benchmark correctly reflect the achieved memory bandwidth, we would like to make sure our kernel is reading from HBM instead of L2 cache during the benchmarking.
-Therefore, we need to make sure the workspace is large enough so that its size exceeds the L2 cache size, so when we finish one lap around the workspace ring buffer and get back To the first workspace, the data is no longer in L2 cache and we are reading from HBM again.
+Therefore, we need to make sure the workspace is large enough so that its size exceeds the L2 cache size, so when we finish one lap around the workspace ring buffer and get back to the first workspace, the data is no longer in L2 cache and we are reading from HBM again.

 For example, suppose our input tensors use 2MB of memory, and the L2 cache size is 10MB.
 If we set ``workspace_count`` to 6, then the total workspace size is 12MB, which **exceeds** the L2 cache size.
 In this case, when we are at iteration 7, the L2 cache would hold the 5 copies of inputs from workspace 2 to 6, and iteration 7 uses workspace 1, which is no longer in L2 cache and is read from HBM.
-In addition, a workspace whose size is equal to the L2 cache size is not sufficient, because in this case ``workspace_count`` is 5, which means at the 6th iteration we are back to workspace 1, but it's is still in L2 cache because L2 cache is large enough to hold all 5 copies of the input tensors.
+In addition, a total workspace size equal to the L2 cache size is not sufficient, because in this case ``workspace_count`` is 5, which means at the 6th iteration we are back to workspace 1, but it is still in L2 cache because L2 cache is large enough to hold all 5 copies of the input tensors.
 Therefore, we would be reading from L2 cache instead of HBM, which is not what we want.
 The rule of thumb is that we need ``(workspace_count - 1) * size_of_input_data >= L2_cache_size`` to guarantee that when we finish one round and get back to the first workspace, its data is no longer in L2 cache.

 In conclusion, you should always set ``workspace_count`` to a proper value that ensures that the current benchmark run always reads from HBM due to its input being evicted from L2 cache,